Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 What a tiny, yet doable idea!
 Herbs are so nutrient dense and can support mast cells!

-A Side Note on Cravings
+A Side Note on Food Cravings with MCAS

-Many people with MCAS struggle with strong cravings.
-In many cases, these are legitimate cravings for nutrients that they are missing.
-For example, protein and magnesium are common ones.
+In many cases, these are legitimate cravings for nutrients that are missing.

 The best solution for this is working with a healthcare provider who can do individualized testing for you to find out what you might be missing.

-And the smaller the resolution, the better!
+And remember, the smaller the resolution, the better!

-My hope in sharing these ideas is for you to pick 1 or 2 new year’s resolution ideas to start.
-Please do not try to do all of these at once
+Our hope in sharing these ideas is for you to pick just 1 or 2 to start.

-I want to encourage you to get outside.
-There are so many benefits like getting vitamin D and boosting your mood.
-One of my favorite ways to do this is Forest Bathing.
+We also want to encourage you to get outside more!
+There are so many benefits, like getting vitamin D and boosting your mood.

 Learn all about the benefits of forest bathing here.